BesedinAlex/AugerMixerInventor/README.md

 # Auger Mixer in Autodesk Inventor

-This program was written to automatically create Auger Mixer in Autodesk Inventor which was my coursework back in university.
+This program was written to automatically create Auger Mixer in Autodesk Inventor which was my coursework back in university days.

 ## Build